6.5 Data Connector

 | Common Data Path

-It is usually to set the parent folder as Common Data Path.
-The advantage is even more obviously if you set the Common Data Path to a shared folder accessed by your group members and then share the project with them.
+It is typical to set the parent folder as Common Data Path.
+The advantage is even greater if you set the Common Data Path to a shared folder accessed by your group members and then share the project with them.

 | Clone Import